hopr-framework/hopr/docs/documentation/tutorials/meshrefinement.md

 <h4>Parameter File<a class="headerlink" href="#parameter-file" title="Permalink to this heading"></a></h4>

-To test this feature add `nFineHexa=2` to the parameter file, which is also found in
+To test this feature, add `nFineHexa=2` to the parameter file, which is also found in

     tutorials/2-01-external_meshes_sphere/parameter.ini